-Martín works in domestic and international arbitrations, administered by the ICC, the PCA and the Arbitration Center of the Uruguay Chamber of Commerce, in commercial and investment-related matters.
-He represents clients in the gas distribution business, construction conglomerates, and mining and software companies, among others.
+Martín works on domestic and international arbitrations, administered by the ICC, the PCA and the Arbitration Center of the Uruguay Chamber of Commerce, in commercial and investment-related matters.
+He represents clients in the gas distribution business, construction conglomerates, energy, mining and software companies, among others.

-Between 2012 and 2015 he was part of FERRERE's team.
-Among other projects, he participated in the team that advised the main contractor of a pulp mill in an ICC arbitration against the project’s owner.
+Between 2012 and 2015 he was part of FERRERE's Corporate and Arbitration teams.
+Among other projects, he participated on the team that advised the main contractor of a pulp mill in an ICC arbitration against the project’s owner.
 The plant remains the largest foreign investment in the history of Uruguay.

 He is Co-Executive Coordinator for the Diploma program in Arbitration at Universidad de Montevideo.
 He is professor of Contracts in the Common Law course at Universidad de Montevideo, where he also teaches different classes on arbitration.
 He was an assistant professor for the Arbitration course in the Master of Law degree program at Universidad de la República.

 Martín is representative for South America of the -40 Chapter of the Spanish and Ibero-American Arbitration Club and sits on the Investment Arbitration Subcommittee of the International Bar Association.

 He earned his degree as attorney from the Law School of Universidad de Montevideo (Uruguay) in 2013, and completed an LL.M. at Columbia Law School (United States) in 2016.